jaredpar/csharplang/proposals/unsafe.md

 ```

 That particular syntax may not be appealing but possible there is a better suggestion out there which is

+### Error diagnostic
+The design uses a warning for the diagnostic instead of an error.
+The justification is the author does not believe this is a scenario that is worth blocking an upgrade to .NET 7 (that would be an effect of making it an error).
+Hence the choice of warning which gives customers more control.

+It's possible others feel differently here and would like to push for an error.

 ## Unresolved questions